How Do You Save an Email as a PDF? Step-by-Step Guide for Every Platform

 Why can't I find "Save as PDF" on my iPhone?

-iOS does not have a button explicitly labeled "Save as PDF" in the print menu.
-You must perform the pinch-to-zoom gesture on the print preview image to reveal the hidden PDF generation tool.
+Because Apple likes to be tricky! iOS doesn't give you a clear "Save as PDF" button in the print menu.
+You have to do a pinch-to-zoom gesture directly on the little print preview image to magically transform it into a PDF file.

 Best Practices for Email Archiving